atanasg/file-processing-application/README.md

 # Go to the location of the generated html site
 cd target/site/
 ```
-## Test coverage and bugs
+## Test coverage and static code analysis
-Generate the project site (see above) to find the reports from Cobertura and FindBugs.
+Generate the project site (see above) to find the reports from Cobertura, FindBugs and PMD.